fredcamps/cookiecutter-pypackage/README.rst

 Features
 --------
+* IDE Features with Python Language Server
+* Static Analysis with mypy, dlint
+* Deadcode detection with flake8-erradicate
+* Auto Imports with importmagic
+* Dependency and environment managment with ``pipenv``
 * Testing setup with ``unittest`` and ``python setup.py test`` or ``pytest``
 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 3.5, 3.6, 3.7, 3.8